 I.B.5.
 Evidence of Meeting the Standard

-SAC’s program review processes and procedures were developed and maintained through SAC’s Teaching and Learning Committee (TLC) was a sub-committee of the Curriculum and Instruction Council and reported directly to the Academic Senate.
+SAC’s program review processes and procedures were developed and maintained through SAC’s Teaching and Learning Committee (TLC).
+The TLC was assigned as a sub-committee of the Curriculum and Instruction Council and reported directly to the Academic Senate.
 As part of SAC’s reimagined committee structure, a separate Program Review committee was recommended and assigned to be a subcommittee of the reinstated Institutional Effectiveness and Assessment committee, which will, in turn, serve as the oversight committee for the institution's Program Review process.
 Information regarding the program review process will be directly reported to the IE&A committee in efforts to better identify connections and alignment regarding campus resources and how best the college can enrich the educational experience of SAC students.

 As described in I.B.1 and I.B.2.
 SAC’s reimagined Program Review Committee continues to provide the college’s programs and service areas the opportunity to not only reflect on their alignment with the college’s mission and vision, but to also engage in dialogue with colleagues across the campus regarding individual program strengths and/or opportunities for growth and development.
 With the continued inclusion of a presentation to the Program Review Committee, programs and service areas are provided with direct feedback from committee members with intent to provide programs and service areas support for continuous improvement.